ibm-cloud-docs/Cloudant/couchdb/support-couchdb.md

 The following list outlines the support requirements you need to qualify for support for Apache CouchDB:

-- Apache CouchDB version: 3.x or above.
+- Apache CouchDB version: 3.x or later.
 - OS: Officially-supported Linux distributions of Apache CouchDB installers or containers.
 - CPU Architecture: x86 or Power.
 - Installation Artifacts: Supported artifacts are listed at [Apache CouchDB - Install](/docs/Cloudant?topic=Cloudant-apache-couchdb-install).

 For customers deploying Apache CouchDB in containerized environments, the following list outlines the support requirements you need to qualify for support for Apache CouchDB:

-- Kubernetes: 1.14 or above.
+- Kubernetes: 1.14 or later.
-- Red Hat OpenShift: 4.x or above.
+- Red Hat OpenShift: 4.x or later.
 - Installation only via [Operator for Apache CouchDB](/docs/Cloudant?topic=Cloudant-apache-couchdb-operator).
 - Storage: POSIX compliant storage is required.
 NFS that doesn't meet POSIX compliance causes instability and errors if used.
 Apache CouchDB is an I/O intensive database, and it's recommended that you use SSDs for heavy workloads.
 For more details on specific persistent storage requirements, see the [Operator for Apache CouchDB configuration documentation](/docs/Cloudant?topic=Cloudant-configure-couchdb-cluster#couchdb-storage).

-**Logging**
+#### Logging
+{: #logging-supportcdb}

 Customers are required to capture logs and provide those logs directly to {{site.data.keyword.IBM_notm}} support.
 Log types include but are not limited to the ones in the following list: